Orange County Housing Market Summary

 - For luxury homes priced between $1.25 million and $1.5 million, the expected market time increased from 90 to 95 days.
 For homes priced between $1.5 million and $2 million, the expected market time increased from 108 to 123 days.
 For luxury homes priced between $2 million and $4 million, the expected market time decreased from 197 to 189 days.
 For luxury homes priced above $4 million, the expected market time decreased from 426 to 395 days.

-- The luxury end, all homes above $1.25 million, accounts for 36% of the inventory and only 16% of demand.
+- On the luxury end, all homes above $1.25 million, account for 36% of the inventory and only 16% of demand.

 - The expected market time for all homes in Orange County increased from 63 to 66 days in the past two weeks, a slight seller’s market (from 60 to 90 days).